Chetan-Mahajan909/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
-To build a tic-tac-toe web application, you can use HTML, CSS and Javascript,
+To build a tic-tac-toe web application Using HTML, CSS and Javascript,